Battle of the Plains of Abraham: Legacy

 In 2009, a number of activities were proposed to commemorate the 250th anniversary of the Battle of the Plains of Abraham.
-A plan to hold a reenactment of the battle itself (as well as a reenactment of the subsequent French victory of 1760 at the Battle of Sainte-Foy) was cancelled due to threats of public disorder.
+A plan to hold a re-enactment of the battle itself (as well as a re-enactment of the subsequent French victory of 1760 at the Battle of Sainte-Foy) was cancelled due to threats of public disorder.
 Leaders of separatist parties described the event as a slap in the face for Quebecers of French ancestry and as an insult for the francophone majority.
 Some sovereigntist groups threatened or made indirect threats by stating that if the event took place, there could be violence.
 The movement against re-enactment and these threats of violence led the National Battlefields Commission to cancel the event.

 Another commemorative event was proposed for the anniversary, the Moulin à paroles.
 Thousands gathered on the Plains of Abraham to listen to recitations of 140 significant texts from Quebec history, including the 1970 FLQ Manifesto.
 The inclusion of that document in the event led to condemnations and a boycott from federalist politicians and the withdrawal of some government funding for the event.
 The Moulin à paroles took place without incident.

 In 2017, during construction within the Old City of Quebec, a cannonball was found which is believed to have been fired during the siege.

-Trivia

 According to a myth, Wolfe sang the soldier song How Stands the Glass Around the night before the battle.
-Due to that myth, said song is also called General Wolfe’s Song.
+Due to that myth, said song is also called General Wolfe's Song.

+In his work Montcalm and Wolfe, Francis Parkman states that the evening before the battle, Wolfe recited Thomas Gray's 'Elegy Written in a Country Churchyard', which includes the line "the paths of glory lead but to the grave."